Skip to content

 The file must be in the project root, next to project.godot.
 Subdirectory configurations are not supported.
 See Configuration for details on GODOTIQ_PROJECT_ROOT.

-Configuration changes take effect on the next tool call — no restart of the MCP server required.
+Configuration changes take effect on the next tool call.
+No restart of the MCP server required.